Boeing E-6 Mercury: Design and development

 Like the E-3 Sentry Airborne Warning and Control System aircraft, the E-6 is adapted from Boeing's 707-320 airliner.
 Rolled out at Boeing's Renton Factory in December 1986, the first E-6 made its maiden flight in February 1987, when it was flown to nearby Boeing Field in south Seattle for fitting of mission avionics.
-It was delivered to the Navy for testing in July 1988.
+In July 1988, it was delivered to the Navy for testing.

 The E-6B is an upgrade of the E-6A.
 It includes a battle staff area and updated mission equipment.
 The flight deck systems were later replaced with a better, cheaper off-the-shelf 737 Next Generation cockpit.
 The first E-6B was accepted in December 1997.
 All 16 E-6A aircraft were modified to the E-6B standard, with the final delivery taking place in December 2006.

 Unlike most Navy aircraft that use the probe-and-drogue in-flight refueling method, the E-6 has a flying boom receptacle on the upper-forward fuselage so it can be refueled by the U.S. Air Force’s larger tanker fleet of KC-135 Stratotankers and KC-46 Pegasuses.

 Operational history

 Codenamed Looking Glass, the E-6 is United States Strategic Command's (USSTRATCOM) Airborne Command Post (ABNCP).
-It is designed to take over in case the Global Operations Center at Offutt Air Force Base, Nebraska, is destroyed or incapable of communicating with nuclear forces.
-The term "Looking Glass” reflects the way the ABNCP "mirrors" the GOC’s abilities.
+It is designed to take over should the Global Operations Center at Offutt Air Force Base, Nebraska be incapable of communicating with nuclear forces.
+The term "Looking Glass” reflects the way the ABNCP "mirrors" the GOC's abilities.

-The E-6A, initially named Hermes, entered service with squadron VQ-3 in August 1989.
-A second squadron, VQ-4, received its first E-6As in January 1991, allowing the EC-130Q to be phased out in June 1991.
-The E-6A was renamed Mercury in autumn 1991 at the Navy’s request.
+In August 1989, the E-6A, initially named Hermes, entered service with squadron VQ-3.
+In January 1991, a second squadron, VQ-4, received its first E-6As, allowing the EC-130Q to be phased out in June 1991.
+In autumn 1991, the E-6A was renamed Mercury at the Navy's request.
 Sixteen E-6A planes were delivered from 1988 to 1992.

 The E-6 fleet is based at Tinker Air Force Base, Oklahoma, and operated by Fleet Air Reconnaissance Squadron 3 (VQ-3), VQ-4, and VQ-7.

-In 2021, one of the E-3D Sentry aircraft that had been in service with the Royal Air Force was purchased for conversion into a dedicated E-6 trainer.
-This was done as a means to extend the life of the operational fleet by reducing the need for E-6s to be used for training missions.
-The project was canceled in May 2025, and a new contract was issued to Northrop Grumman for the salvage of spare parts and eventual scrapping of the airframe.
+In 2021, one of the E-3D Sentry aircraft in service with the Royal Air Force was purchased for conversion into a dedicated E-6 trainer.
+This was done to extend the life of the operational fleet by reducing the need for E-6s to be used for training missions.
+In May 2025, the project was canceled, and a new contract was issued to Northrop Grumman for the salvage of spare parts and eventual scrapping of the airframe.